cdimascio/brewery-master/README.md

 making your code available.
 A good resource for open source licenses is the [Open Source Initiative](http://opensource.org/).

-Be sure to update your project's profile with a short description and eye-catching graphic.
+Be sure to update your paroject's profile with a short description and eye-catching graphic.

 Finally, consider defining a timeline and work items on the "Current Work" tab